Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

-where \(W_0= \frac{\omega}{\pi \theta}\) is the beam waist radius at the transmitter, \(\omega\) is the wavelength of a single photon, \(\theta\) is the diverging half angle of this single photon light, \(d\) is the distance of two satellites, and \(R_{ap}\) is the radius of the receiving aperture.
-But in practice, if there exists a pointing error, then \(q_{error}\) is as eq.~\ref{eq: pointing error q}:

-where $\theta = \omega/(\pi W_0)$ is the beam divergence half angle and $\sigma_\delta$ characterizes the pointing error standard deviation.
-Eq.~\eqref{eq: capture probability with 2 errors} provides the capture probability accounting for both beam diffraction and geometric pointing errors.
+where \(\theta\) is the diverging half angle of this single photon light, \(d\) is the distance of two satellites, and \(R_{\text{ap}}\) is the radius of the receiving aperture, $\theta = \omega/(\pi W_0)$ is the beam divergence half angle and $\sigma_\delta$ characterizes the pointing error standard deviation.